learntocloud/learn-to-cloud/docs/phase1/README.md

 ### Steps:

+1. Create a GitHub repo for your project, make sure to leverage branches and commit your code often.

-1. Setup & Authentication:
+2..
+Setup & Authentication:

     -   Choose a cloud provider (e.g., AWS S3, Google Cloud Storage, Azure Blob Storage).
     -   Setup authentication.
 For instance, with Azure, you'd use `az login` to set up your credentials.
-2. CLI Argument Parsing:
+3. CLI Argument Parsing:

     -   Use bash's built-in `$1`, `$2`, etc., to parse command-line arguments.
     -   `$1` could be the filename or path.
     -   Optionally, allow additional arguments like target cloud directory, storage class, or any other cloud-specific attributes.
-3. File Check:
+4. File Check:

     -   Before uploading, check if the file exists using `[ -f $FILENAME ]`.
     -   Provide feedback if the file is not found
-4. File Upload:
+5. File Upload:

     - Use cloud provider CLI to upload the file.

-5. Upload Feedback:
+6. Upload Feedback:

     -   On successful upload, provide a success message.
     -   If there's an error, capture the error message and display it to the user.
-6. Advanced Features (Optional):
+7. Advanced Features (Optional):

     -   Allow multiple file uploads at once.
     -   Add a progress bar or percentage upload completion using tools like `pv`.
     -   Provide an option to generate and display a shareable link post-upload.
     -   Enable file synchronization -- if the file already exists in the cloud, prompt the user to overwrite, skip, or rename.
     -   Integrate encryption for added security before the upload.
-7. Documentation:
+8. Documentation:

     -   Write a README.md file that explains how to set up, use, and troubleshoot the tool.
 Include a brief overview, prerequisites, usage examples, and common issues.
-8. Distribution:
+9. Distribution:

     -   Package the script for easy distribution and installation.
 You can even provide a simple installation script or instructions to add it to the user's `$PATH`.